 All proceeds benefit MIS Cares, MIS’ official charity.

 The track laps are limited to passenger vehicles only, no motorcycles.
 No passing of other vehicles will be allowed at anytime.
 The driver of the vehicle must be 18 years of age and provide a valid driver’s license.
 All participants will need to sign a waiver before driving on the track.
 Seatbelts and headlights must be on at all times.
 Only 25 vehicles will be permitted on the track per half hour.

 Laps will take place rain or shine.
-In the case of a date cancellation due to extreme weather or safety conditions, MIS will contact all guests in advance on their visit.
+In the case of a date cancellation due to extreme weather or safety conditions, MIS will contact all guests in advance of their visit.